-Eyeglass lenses (Glass, plastic, or prism up to 60 mm) Participating Providers Non-participating Providers Replacement schedule Members may obtain one pair of corrective lenses once every 24 months or once every 12 months if prescription has changed.
-Members may obtain either eyeglasses or contact lenses but not both.
-Effective 1/1/2023 members may obtain one pair of corrective lenses once every 12 months without a prescription change.
-Single vision 100% of TPA approved amount minus \$7.50 co-pay Reimbursement up to a maximum of \$17 minus \$7.50 co-pay (member responsible for any cost exceeding the difference).
+Eyeglass lenses (Glass, plastic, or prism up to 60 mm) Participating Providers Non-participating Providers Replacement schedule Members may obtain one pair of corre once every 12 months if prescription h Members may obtain either eyeglasse Effective 1/1/2023 members may obta every 12 months without a prescriptior as changed. s or contact lenses but not both. in one pair of corrective lenses once Single vision 100% of TPA approved amount minus \$7.50 co-pay Reimbursement up to a maximum of \$17 minus \$7.50 co-pay (member responsible for any cost exceeding the difference).
 Bifocal (includes blended) 100% of TPA approved amount minus \$7.50 co-pay Reimbursement up to a maximum of \$30 minus \$7.50 co-pay (member responsible for any cost exceeding the difference).
 Trifocal 100% of TPA approved amount minus \$7.50 co-pay Reimbursement up to a maximum of \$43 minus \$7.50 co-pay (member responsible for any cost exceeding the difference).
-Special lenses 100% of TPA approved amount minus \$7.50 co-pay Not covered Polycarbonate Lenses3 100% of TPA approved amount minus \$7.50 co-pay Not covered Progressive lenses (standard) 100% of TPA approved amount minus \$7.50 co-pay Reimbursement up to a maximum of \$30 minus \$7.50 co-pay (member
+Special lenses 100% of TPA approved amount minus \$7.50 co-pay Not covered Polycarbonate Lenses 100% of TPA approved amount minus \$7.50 co-pay Not covered Progressive lenses (standard) 100% of TPA approved amount minus \$7.50 co-pay Reimbursement up to a maximum of \$30 minus \$7.50 co-pay (member

-3 Polycarbonate lenses are a covered benefit effective October 4, 2020, and will apply to all regular glasses, computer glasses and safety eye wear.
+&lt;sup>3 Polycarbonate lenses are a covered benefit effective October 4, 2020, and will apply to all regular glasses, computer glasses and safety eye wear.